|About the Open Day | Testimonials | View all participating plants | How to book a plant tour|

-Hot dip galvanizing is a highly controlled factory led process and anything from small nuts and bolts up to large structural sections can be galvanized.
+Hot dip galvanizing is a highly controlled factory led process and everything from small nuts and bolts to large structural sections can be galvanized.
 Whether it is for agriculture, transport, utilities or the energy sector, galvanizing plays an important role within our day-to-day lives.

-The coordinated site visits were aimed at giving specifiers and fabricators a valuable opportunity to learn how to extend and improve their use of galvanizing.
+The coordinated site visits are aimed at giving construction industry professionals a valuable opportunity to learn how to extend and improve their use of galvanizing.

 - Understand the hot dip galvanizing process

 - Design better structures

 - Earn valuable RIBA CPD points

 Rob Hearne, Chartered Consultant Architect and CPD specialist, who assessed the initial open day for RIBA, said:

 “Galvanizing is a ubiquitous process that many take for granted without truly getting to grips with the detail.
 This open day has shown that the galvanizing industry across the board wants specifiers and contractors to move beyond the text book, and to design, develop and equally importantly, assess results, from a position of greater knowledge.”